-Poulnabrone is a passage tomb in the region known as the Burren, County Clare, Ireland.
+Poulnabrone is a portal tomb in the region known as the Burren, County Clare, Ireland.
 The name means "Hole of the Quern Stones", but the site is also commonly referred to as "Hole of the Sorrows".
 Dated to c.
 4200 BCE it stands 5.9 feet high (1.8 meters) and 12 feet (3.6 meters) long in a field surrounded by the karst stone formations which make up the Burren.
 It is defined as a dolmen: a single-chamber, megalithic tomb distinguished by a capstone resting on upright stones.
 It is the best known and most often photographed of the almost 200 dolmens in Ireland because of its near perfect symmetry.
 Excavations at the site in the 1980's CE uncovered human remains and grave goods, establishing the site as an ancient tomb, but it may have served other purposes as well.
 Dr. Carleton Jones, who worked at the site, suggests it may have been an "ancient billboard" as well as a tomb marking the territory of the tribe of the Burren.

 Construction of the Megalith

 All the stones used in construction were brought to the site from miles away -- none match the geological make up of the Burren -- and were then assembled with perfect balance and precision, no concrete, and no compounds whatsoever.
 The massive capstone of Poulnabrone rests on five upright stones: two portal stones, two orthostats (upright stones), and an end stone.
 Archaeologists who have worked at the site since the first excavations in 1986 have concluded that Poulnabrone was erected as a doorway between this world and the next based upon artifacts uncovered there and the slant of the capstone.